famhq/fam/README.md

-# Starfi.re
+# Starfire

 ## Manifesto
-The goal with [Starfire](https://starfi.re) is to build an **open** community for mobile gamers.
+The goal with [Starfire](https://starfire.games) is to build an **open** community for mobile gamers.
 Communities are built by a game's most passionate players, not some company, so my goal is to help developers get more people using their tools, and work toward whatever their goals may be (users, income, etc...).

 As an open community, Starfire is open source. [starfire](https://github.com/starfirehq/starfire) contains the client-side code, [radioactive](https://github.com/starfirehq/radioactive) has the backend code, [starfire-assets](https://github.com/starfirehq/starfire-assets) has image assets and [starfire-sdk](https://github.com/starfirehq/starfire-sdk) has the SDK.